frederic-perez/AmE-dictionary/data/idioms.md

 __the wee small hours (of the night/morning)__ The very early hours after midnight. _I was studying for the exam until the wee small hours of the morning, and now I can barely keep my eyes open!_
 __the whole nine yards__
 __the whole shebang__ :four::hammer:
-__the Wild West__ :three: (the wild west of (something)) __2__ By extension, that which is characterized by a lack of law, order, and regulations; that which is totally untamed and unfettered.
+__the Wild West__ :four: (the wild west of (something)) __2__ By extension, that which is characterized by a lack of law, order, and regulations; that which is totally untamed and unfettered.
 Often followed by “of something.“
 __the witching hour__ :two: __1__ A late time of night, most often midnight, sometimes associated with the appearance of supernatural forces or entities. _Halloween was the only night of the year that our parents would let us stay up until the witching hour._ __2__ The time just before bedtime when children become overactive or overly excited. _Sorry for all the noise, we’re heading into the witching hour with the kids now._
 __the word is out__ The phrase “the word is out” means that a piece of news or information has become known, especially if it was previously a secret or if it is expected to bring about changes.
 __the wrong crowd__ A group of people, typically peers, who partake in and elicit immoral, criminal, and/or dangerous behavior and attitudes. _Mary had been a model student all her life, but when she got to senior year of high school, she started hanging out with the wrong crowd, and her grades suffered as a result._